cloudfoundry/loggregator-release/README.md

 ![Loggregator Diagram](docs/loggregator_multizone.png)

-The loggregator Traffic Controller has two roles.

-The first role is to take traffic from the various emitter sources (dea, dea-logging-agent router, etc) and route that traffic to one or more loggregator servers.
+The role of Metron is to take traffic from the various emitter sources (dea, dea-logging-agent router, etc) and route that traffic to one or more loggregator servers.
 In the current config we route this traffic to the loggregator servers in the same az.
-The traffic is sharded across loggregator servers by application id.
-In this role the traffic between the traffic_controller and loggregator server(s) is all within the same az.
+The traffic is randomly distributed across loggregator servers.

-The second role is to handle inbound web socket requests for log data.
-It does this by proxying the request to the correct loggregator server (sharded by application id) within all azs configured.
-Since an application can be deployed to multiple az, it's logs can potentially end up in multiple azs.
+The role of Traffic Controller is to handle inbound web socket requests for log data.
+It does this by proxying the request to all loggregator servers (regardless of az).
+Since an application can be deployed to multiple azs, its logs can potentially end up on loggregator servers in multiple azs.
 This is why the traffic controller will attempt to connect to loggregator servers in each az and will collate the data into a single stream for the web socket client.
-In the role the traffic between the traffic_controller and loggregator server(s) in across azs.

-The traffic controller itself is stateless and a web socket request can be handle by any instance in any az.
-The inbound emitter source connections could be load balanced across traffic controllers as well but we have yet to deploy this configuration.
+The traffic controller itself is stateless; a web socket request can be handled by any instance in any az.

+Traffic controllers also exposes a `firehose` web socket endpoint.
+Connecting to this endpoint establishes connections to all loggregator servers, and streams logs and metrics for all applications and cf components.

 ### Emitting Messages from other Cloud Foundry components

 Cloud Foundry developers can easily add source clients to new CF components that emit messages to the loggregator server.
-Currently, there are libraries for [Go](https://github.com/cloudfoundry/loggregatorlib/tree/master/emitter) and [Ruby](https://github.com/cloudfoundry/loggregator_emitter).
+Currently, there are libraries for [Go](https://github.com/cloudfoundry/dropsonde/) and [Ruby](https://github.com/cloudfoundry/loggregator_emitter).
 For usage information, look at their respective READMEs.

 ### Deploying via BOSH